WARNING! Many common painkillers, sleeping drugs and anxiety blockers are illegal in Uzbekistan. See the warning below.

-Termez – Hairatan: On the main road to Mazar-i-Sharif.
+On the main road to Mazar-i-Sharif.
 People generally report a laid-back, easy-going atmosphere on the Afghan side, possibly coupled with a bribe request.
-On the Uzbek side, you will get the full treatment – see border peculiarities above – it is good to start before lunch to arrive before dark in Mazar.
+On the Uzbek side, you will get the full treatment – see Uzbek border peculiarities – it is good to start before lunch to arrive before dark in Mazar.
 From the border, it’s about 1 hour to Mazar.
+Updates reported here.

 UZ -> AF: A taxi from Termez to the border costs 40 000 sum.
 At the Uzbek border taxi stand, there is an obligatory shuttle bus, you might have to pay 5000 sum for this.
 After the border, it’s a 1 kilometer walk without shade over the Friendship Bridge.
-Once across the Afghan side, make sure you have an address ready in Farsi in case the driver doesn’t know the hotel.
+Once across the Afghan side, make sure you have an address ready in Farsi in case your taxi driver doesn’t know the hotel.
 To get to Mazar-e Sharif, a shared taxi should cost no more than $4/seat.

 Uzbekistan – Turkmenistan border crossings

 UZ -> TM: A taxi from Bukhara costs 100 000 sum.
-Taxis cannot drive up to the gate, and you need to take a marshrutka for the last kilometer.
+Taxis cannot drive up to the gate, and you need to take a marshrutka for the last kilometer (1000 sum).
 Between Uzbekistan and Turkmenistan there is a long hot walk, about 1.5km – no transport.
-On the Turkmen side it’s another (hot) 1.5km walk to where vehicles are allowed to pick up people.
+On the Turkmen side it’s another 1.5 km taxi ride (1$) to where vehicles are allowed to pick up people.
 From there to Turkmenabat, a taxi was reported to cost 5$, but this could be less.

-Shavat – Dashoguz: Connecting Khiva and Urgench with Dashoguz.
-Border opens 09.30.
+Connecting Khiva and Urgench with Dashoguz.
+Border opens 9-18.
 There is an obligatory 1$ shuttle in the no man’s land between Uzbekistan and Turkmenistan.
 Updates welcome here.

-Uz -> TM: There is no cheap way to get from Khiva to the border, it costs 20$ for the car.
+UZ -> TM: There is no cheap way to get from Khiva to the border, it costs 15-20$ for the car.
 On the Turkmen side, shared taxis run between the border and Dashoguz: 5 manat (1$) is a good price.

 TM -> UZ: From the border, a taxi to Khiva can be had for $10 for the whole car, but you need to patience if you want to drive down the price.
 Taxi drivers start at 30$ and are tough negotiators.

-Druzhba – Gazadzhak: Small, little-known border post near Khiva.
+Small, little-known border post near Khiva.
 Not enough information available, but it counts as an international border crossing.